mayfan/maynara.com/src/pages/index.md

           [Read more](https://www.maynara.com/blog/2020-08-04-national-library/)
     title: National Library
-  - backgroundColor: '#E2E2E2'
+  - backgroundColor: '#F8ECE5'
     column:
       - content: '![](/img/home_highres.png)'
     title: Optimising a Charity e-Commerce Experience
-  - backgroundColor: '#E2E2E2'
+  - backgroundColor: '#F8ECE5'
     column:
       - content: >-
+          Pro-bono project.
 In a two-week sprint, our team had to re-design the whole online shop to attract customers to purchase daily living aids and increase the revenue for the charity.

           <br/><br/>

           #### CHALLENGES